Peter Kürten: Adolescence

 At the age of 13, Kürten formed a relationship with a girl his age and, although she allowed Kürten to undress and fondle her, she would resist any attempts he made to engage in intercourse.
-To relieve his sexual urges, Kürten resorted to acts of bestiality with the sheep, pigs and goats in local stables, but later claimed he obtained his greatest sense of elation if he actually stabbed these animals just before his achieving orgasm.
+To relieve his sexual urges, Kürten resorted to acts of bestiality with sheep, pigs and goats in local stables, but later claimed he obtained his greatest sense of elation if he stabbed the animals just before achieving orgasm.
 Thus, he began stabbing and slashing animals with increasing frequency to achieve orgasms, although he was adamant this behaviour ended when he was observed stabbing a pig.
 He also attempted to rape the same sister his father had earlier molested.

 In 1897, Kürten left school.
-At his father's insistence, he obtained employment as an apprentice molder.
-This apprenticeship lasted for two years before Kürten stole all the money he could find in his household, plus approximately 300 marks from his employer, and ran away from home.
+At his father's insistence, he obtained employment as an apprentice moulder.
+This apprenticeship lasted for two years before Kürten stole all the money he could find in his household, plus approximately 300 gold marks from his employer, and ran away from home.
 He relocated to Koblenz, where he began a brief relationship with a prostitute two years his senior who, he claimed, willingly submitted to every form of sexual perversion he demanded of her.
-He was apprehended just four weeks later and charged with both breaking and entering and theft, and subsequently sentenced to one month's imprisonment.
-He was released from prison in August 1899 and reverted to the life of petty crime he had lived before his arrest.
+He was apprehended four weeks later and charged with both breaking and entering and theft, and subsequently sentenced to one month's imprisonment.
+He was released from prison in August 1899 and reverted to a life of petty crime.

 First attempted murder

-Kürten claimed to have committed his first murder in November 1899.
-In his 1930 confessions to investigators, Kürten claimed to have "picked up an 18-year-old girl at the Alleestraße", and persuaded her to accompany him to the Hofgarten.
+Kürten claimed to have committed his first murder in adulthood in November 1899.
+In his 1930 confessions to investigators, he claimed to have "picked up an 18-year-old girl at the Alleestraße" and persuaded her to accompany him to the Hofgarten.
 There, he claimed to have engaged in sex with the girl before strangling her into unconsciousness with his bare hands before leaving the scene, believing her to be dead.
 No contemporaneous records exist to corroborate Kürten's claims.
 If this attack did take place, the victim likely survived this assault.
-Nonetheless, Kürten later stated that, via his committing this act, he had proven to himself that the greatest heights of sexual ecstasy could only be achieved in this manner.
+Nonetheless, Kürten later stated that, via committing this act, he had proven to himself that the greatest heights of sexual ecstasy could only be achieved in this manner.